 The company is gearing up for the launch of the Royal Enfield Interceptor 650 and the Continental GT 650 in India before the end of this year.
 While these are the most modern bikes from the Chennai-based manufacturer, not many know that they rolled out some sought-after vintage motorcycles during the pre- and post-war era.
 Here is a list of 10 vintage Royal Enfield bikes that were on sale until the 1950s.

 The Royal Enfield Model 180 is one of the oldest twin-cylinder RE motorcycles, that featured a JAP-sourced 770 cc, V-twin engine, that came mated to a 2-speed manual gearbox.
 The motor produced 6 bhp of maximum power, while it came with a Bosch magneto and AMAC carburettor.

-The motorcycle was presented with a choice of a coach-built or a cane body sidecar.
+This vintage Royal Enfield was presented with a choice of a coach-built or a cane body sidecar.
 Accessories on the Royal Enfield Model 180 included a Veigel speedometer, P&H acetylene lamp and horn.

 Royal Enfield 2o1 (1914)

 The Royal Enfield 201 was first presented to the public in 1914.
 However, as a result of the first world war, only a few machines were manufactured before 1919.
 The Royal Enfield 201 used a 225 cc, single-cylinder, two-stroke engine that produced a maximum power of 2.25 bhp.

 The engine came mated to a 2-speed gearbox with twin primary chains.
 The motorcycle received a “tram handle” gear change lever.
 The Royal Enfield 201 was available as a standard variant or with a sidecar model.